Trump names hostage envoy O'Brien national security adviser

 Earlier in his career, O'Brien was a senior legal officer for the U.N.
 Security Council commission that decided claims against Iraq that arose from the Gulf War.
 He was a major in the U.S. Army Reserve.

-O'Brien has a law degree from the University of California-Berkeley and co-founded a law firm in Los Angeles focused on litigation and international arbitration issues.
+O'Brien has a law degree from the University of California, Berkeley, and co-founded a law firm in Los Angeles focused on litigation and international arbitration issues.
+O'Brien is the author of "While America Slept," a collection of essays on U.S. national security and foreign policy billed as a "wake-up call to the American people."

+The book warned that the world had become more dangerous "under President Obama's lead-from-behind foreign policy."